JNEdfritzsche/JNECalculations/content/motor_feeder_oesc.md

 ---
 ## Feeder Size
 The motor's Full Load Ampacity (FLA) is typically found on the nameplate.
-If unavailable, we can calculate the FLA from the following equation, or using values from Tables 44, 45, or D2.
+If unavailable, we can calculate the FLA from the following equation, or using values from **Tables 44, 45, or D2**.
 To calculate the FLA for a 3Φ motor we use the following equation:

 $$
 I_{\text{FLA}} = \frac{\text{HP} \cdot 745.7}{\sqrt3 \cdot V_{\text{LL}} \cdot \cos\theta \cdot  \eta}